Black-Scholes in a CEV random environment: Proofs

 \subsubsection{Case: $p=1$}

-We now consider the lognormal case $p=1$.
-In this case, the random variable~$\log(\Vv)$ is Gaussian with mean $\mu$ (defined in~\eqref{eq:constantsCEV}) and variance $\xi^2 t$.
+In the lognormal case $p=1$, the random variable~$\log(\Vv)$ is Gaussian with mean $\mu$ (defined in~\eqref{eq:constantsCEV}) and variance $\xi^2 t$.
 The proof is similar to Section~\ref{subsection:p01proof}, but we need to re-scale the variance by $\tau|\log(\tau)|$.
 We prove a tail estimate in Lemma~\ref{lem:Tailestimatepequals1} and derive asymptotics for option prices in Lemma~\ref{lemma:fwdstartoptp1}.

 \begin{lemma} The following tail estimate holds for $p=1$ and $L>0$ as $\tau$ tends to zero ($\mu$ defined in~\eqref{eq:constantsCEV}):

 \end{lemma} \begin{proof} By no-arbitrage arguments, the Call price is always bounded above by one, so that